 2. A 100 Pashmina scarf will carry a label

 Your luxury wrap, if it’s genuine, is likely to have a label calling it out.
 There are times that it may have one and yet lack authenticity.
 But in case there isn’t at all, that should raise a red flag.
 At Pashmina.com, we are ahead of the curve.
 We understand how our customers deserve the quality and authenticity they invest in.
 So each of our pieces comes with a quality assurance certificate from the Crafts Development Institute, Government of India.

 You certainly need to get even with a seller, if he’s sold you fake Pashmina for the price you paid.
-Jokes apart, the texture of your Pashmina will only be even if it’s machine made or a mixed blend instead of a pure one.
-An authentic Pashmina that has been painstakingly handcrafted will show some form of irregularities, since it’s done by hand.
+Jokes apart, the texture of your Pashmina will only be even if it’s machine-made or a mixed blend instead of a pure one.
+A 100 Pashmina scarf that has been painstakingly handcrafted will show some form of irregularities since it’s done by hand.
 At Pashmina.com, our artisans painstakingly work for days and months to create a masterpiece that’s fine and accentuates your personality and your outfit.